25 Golden Blonde Hair Color Ideas That Will Make You Glow (Without the Brassiness)

 This look is made for curly or wavy hair types.
 Strategically placed golden ribbons brighten and define individual curls, giving the entire head a sunlit, dimensional effect without losing the depth of your natural base.

 It’s a great option for curly brunettes who want lift and contrast without bleaching their whole head.
 Ask your stylist for hand-painted balayage to avoid chunkiness.
-Keep curls hydrated and the color vibrant with a moisturizing curl cream.
+Use the K18 Leave-In Molecular Repair Mask weekly to rebuild curl bonds after lightening.

 Golden ribbons woven through natural curls for added texture.